-- A. Any person, party, candidate, proponent or opponent of a proposition found to have committed the serious ethical breaches stated in this section shall be subject to punishment fines and or removal of the ballot by the commission and possibly the Supreme Court. - a.
-Willfully violating a lawful order from the commission or the Supreme Court. - b.
-Intentionally falsifying information on any commission forms or the Voters' Guide. - c.
-Registering fictitious or bogus party names similar to those already in existence with the intent to create confusion. - d.
-Using ASISU authority, facilities, funds or resources, including the ASISU office, for campaign purposes, including the use of space in the Student Union or other university buildings for the long term or bulk storage of campaign materials. - e.
-Badgering or threatening witnesses subpoenaed for a Supreme Court hearing or the Supreme Court Justices themselves. - f.
-Obstructing an investigation by the commission. - g.
-Exceeding the campaign finance spending limits. - h.
-Intentionally misreporting campaign expenditures on the Campaign Expenditure sheet. - i.
-Placing campaign literature in areas where one does not have permission. - j.
-Engaging in any active campaigning as defined in the Election Code before the end of the Candidates' Meeting. - k.
-Systematically or repetitiously and willfully destroying, defacing, covering, moving or removing posters, signs, banners, etc. of ASISU groups, candidates, or parties. - 1.
-Persistently blocking any entrance to a building or space. - m.
-Filing malicious, frivolous or charges in bad faith against any candidate or party.
-If a candidate or party engages a third party to file such charges, all parties involved shall be held responsible. - n.
-Posting campaign literature of any candidate or party on restricted bulletin boards or any structure or natural feature on campus. - o.
-Willfully placing or leaving campaign material in any university building, including classrooms, computer labs, the library, and on chalkboards. - p.
-Failing to clean up all campaign materials.
+- A. Any person, party, candidate, proponent or opponent of a proposition found to have committed the serious ethical breaches stated in this section shall be subject to fines and or removal of the ballot by the commission. - 1) Willfully violating a lawful order from the commission. - 2) Intentionally falsifying information on any commission forms or the Voters' Guide. - 3) Registering fictitious or bogus party names similar to those already in existence with the intent to create confusion.

+- 4) Using ASISU authority, facilities, funds or resources, including the ASISU office, for campaign purposes, including the use of space in the Student Union or other university buildings for the long term or bulk storage of campaign materials. - 5) Obstructing an investigation by the commission. - 6) Exceeding the campaign finance spending limits. - 7) Intentionally misreporting campaign expenditures on the Campaign Expenditure sheet. - 8) Placing campaign literature in areas where one does not have permission. - Engaging in any active campaigning as defined in the Election Code before the end of the Candidates' Meeting. - 10) Systematically or repetitiously and willfully destroying, defacing, covering, moving or removing posters, signs, banners, etc. of ASISU groups, candidates or parties. - 11) Persistently blocking any entrance to a building or space. - 12) Filing malicious, frivolous or charges in bad faith against any candidate or party.
+If a candidate or party engages a third party to file such charges, all parties involved shall be held responsible. - 13) Posting campaign literature of any candidate or party on restricted bulletin boards or any structure or natural feature on campus. - 14) Willfully placing or leaving campaign material in any university building, including classrooms, computer labs, the library, and on chalkboards. - 15) Failing to clean up all campaign materials.